 Swiss organisations may participate in NWE projects but are not entitled to ERDF funding.
 They may receive funding from the Swiss federal government to co-finance their share in the project budget, and in some cases, may need to provide their own funding to cover their entire share of the project budget.
 Swiss partners must contact their Contact Point as early as possible before submitting their project application to discuss the possibilities of co-financing.
 For further details on the co-financing rate see section 5.5.1.
-Swiss organisations may only be project partners; they may not act as the lead partner of an NWE project.
+Swiss organisations may not act as the lead partner of a NWE project.